shawn-nyk/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Add a company**

-Guarantees: Addition of company is successful
+Guarantees: Addition of company is successful.

 **MSS**